 Will has been involved in theatre since the age of seven, when he hit the boards in the Hills Youth Theatre’s production of Anne of Green Gables.
-Ever since, he’s been obsessed with the arts and how participation in arts practice creates better lives.
+Ever since, he’s been obsessed with the arts and how participation in creative practice creates better lives.

-With a personal interest in art, ambition, and radical inclusivity, Will sees audio description as a practice of meaningful community outreach, and a means for empowering a marginalised audience to participate in creative practice as both audience and artist.
+With a personal interest in art, ambition, and radical inclusivity, Will sees audio description as a practice of meaningful outreach, and a means for empowering a marginalised audience to participate in creative practice as both audience and artist.

 Ross de Vent – Audience Advocate

 Ross de Vent is a musician and multi instrumentalist with experience in singing, trumpet, piano and percussion.

 - Singing at, and panellist, in 2017, for Vision Australia’s ‘Dinner in the Dark’

 - Co-producing and performing in a concert of vocal duets and solos, in 2016.

 - Ross made his solo vocal debut, in Rossini’s ‘Petite messe solennelle,’ In 2015, with ‘Latrobe Chorale’.

 - Since 2013, Ross has been involved with church music, singing regularly at ‘Saint Mark’s Fitzroy,’ but also at various other churches around Melbourne.